rrrutledge/innersource-intro/outline.md

 * Interest and anticipation for viewers to watch the remaining Orioles

 *Note: Other planning documents for this Oriole had a clear emphasis on staving off misconceptions around InnerSource via calling them out directly.
-While reining in misconceptions is an intended result, the proposal here is to do so by leading with a strong presentation of what is essential to InnerSource.
+While reining in misconceptions is also an intended result of this proposal, here we do so by leading with a strong presentation of what is essential to InnerSource.
-Anything lacking an essential is not InnerSource.
+It follows that anything lacking an essential is not InnerSource.
-We may then call out a few prominent misconceptions InnerSource by comparing them to the clear backdrop that we've defined of InnerSource essentials.*
+We may then call out a few prominent misconceptions by comparing them to the clear backdrop of InnerSource essentials that we've defined.*

 # Audience